Spring-Clean Your Finances in 5 Easy Steps

 3. Shine and Polish Your Debt

-Take a look at your outstanding debts to gather a better understanding of your current situation.
+Take a look at your outstanding debts to get a better understanding of your current situation.
 Are you current with your payments?
 Are you contributing more than the minimum?
 Are there any debts you’ve been neglecting?

 4. Double Check for Dust in the Corners